Auroratide/auroratide.com/content/posts/server-side-rendering-a-random-number/content.md

 Essentially, the random number is being generated twice: once on the **server**, and once on the **client** computer.
 This is because some frontend frameworks, SvelteKit included, practice something called <dfn>server-side rendering</dfn> (<abbr>SSR</abbr>):

 1. The server runs the framework's Javascript code to generate nice juicy <abbr title="Hypertext Markup Language">HTML</abbr>, and the result is sent to the browser to render.
-2. The browser renders the result, and begins downloading the framework's javascript code.
+2. The browser renders the result, and begins downloading the Javascript code.
-3. Once downloaded, the framework **hydrates** the existing HTML with the javascript, making the page interactive and reactive.
+3. Once downloaded, the framework **hydrates** the existing HTML with the Javascript, making the page interactive.

 <article-image src="/assets/posts/server-side-rendering-a-random-number/ssr-flow.png" alt="Step 1: JS on server becomes HTML; Step 2: HTML goes to client; Step 3: JS hydrates on client" size="xl" width="900" height="642">
   <span slot="caption">Flow diagram illustrating server-side rendering</span>